yunify/metad/README.md

 export ETCDCTL_API=3
 ```

-* fill data to etcd
+* fill data by etcd

 ```
 for i in `seq 1 5`;